bansodashish/accor_assignment/README.md

-# The Redemption - SRE Assessment
+# The Redemption - Assessment

 This repository contains an AWS EKS reference design for **The Redemption**, a business-critical microservice responsible for global hotel point deductions.